Xilinx/neuralArchitectureReshaping/rubicall/README.md

 $ bash download_reads_sacall.sh
 ```

 Or perform basecalling on a set of raw reads.
-Make sure models are available under `reproducibleEvaluation/models` and evaluated organisms unders `../../data/organism`
+Make sure models are available under `reproducibleEvaluation/models` and evaluated organisms under `../../data/organism`

 ```bash
 cd reproducibleEvaluation/basecalled_reads
 python run_basecalling.py specie_dir model_dir modeltype
 ```

-`specie_dir` is path to specie reads (Can be downloaded using `rubicon download --organism`)
+`specie_dir` is the path to specie reads (Can be downloaded using `rubicon download --organism`)

-`model_dir` is path to specific model, which are under reproducibleEvaluation/models
+`model_dir` is the path to a specific model, which are under reproducibleEvaluation/models

 `modeltype` depending upon the model